We Put Our Meat to the Test: Here's What We Found

-Part of trusting where your food comes from is knowing what’s in it.
-At Grass Roots, we offer full transparency by posting our livestock standards online, adding a tracking label on our food from farmer to processor, and sharing all ingredients so you know exactly what you are consuming.
+At Grass Roots, we believe that part of trusting where your food comes from is knowing exactly what’s in it.
+That's why we offer full transparency: we post our livestock standards online, include tracking labels on our products from farm to processor, and share every ingredient so you can be confident in what you're consuming.

-We wanted to take it one step further by testing our grass fed, pastured meat to show how much better it really is.
-We know pasture-raised and grass-fed animals are healthier and happier, but we are so excited to share how the nutrients consumed by our animals impact the meat you are ordering from our family farms.
+To take this transparency a step further, we decided to test our grass-fed, pastured meat to show just how much better it really is.
+While we know that pasture-raised, grass-fed animals are healthier and happier, we’re excited to share how the nutrients they consume directly impact the meat you’re enjoying from our family farms.

-We worked with Lipid Technologies - the leading facility in testing omega-3 by Dr. Doug Bibus - an expert in the area of omega-3 fatty acids and their analysis that stems from his time in the academic lab of Dr. Ralph T. Holman who invented the term ‘omega-3’.
-Fatty acids were analyzed by traditional methods employing acid hydrolysis and subsequent analysis by gas chromatography or GC.
-Fatty acids were determined by comparing them to authentic standards and data was presented in milligram (mg) fatty acid per 100g serving.
+We partnered with Lipid Technologies, the leading facility in Omega-3 testing, led by Dr. Doug Bibus, a renowned expert in the field.
+Dr. Bibus' work stems from his time in the academic lab of Dr. Ralph T. Holman, who coined the term ‘omega-3’.
+The fatty acids were analyzed using traditional methods, including acid hydrolysis and gas chromatography (GC), with results expressed in milligrams (mg) of fatty acids per 100g serving.

 Here's what happened when the expert tested our products...